Bringing home a new plant known to be easy to care for and grow is a great feeling until you see that it looks like it is starting to die.

-Mealybugs feed on your plant and secret a sticky substance that encourages the growth of mold.
-The mold prevents the leaves from getting sun exposure and your plant may eventually die.
+Mealybugs feed on your plant and secret a sticky substance that encourages mold growth.
+The mold prevents the leaves from getting sun exposure, and your plant may eventually die.

-Spraying or rubbing with rubbing alcohol will help to get rid of the infestation.
+Spraying or rubbing with rubbing alcohol will help eliminate the infestation.

 If your plant has botrytis you will see gray mushy spots on the leaves and stems.
 This mostly occurs in damp, cooler weather.